 Php 100.00 - life vest

-So pack your bags and come visit the turtles!
+So pack your bags and come to visit the turtles!